centreon/centreon-iac-puppet-configurator/readme.md

 ![wrapper diagram](docs/img/wrapper_with_proxy.png)

-We may have a situation where Puppet may not have access directly to Centreon, only through a host that is located between the Ansible network and the DMZ where the Centreon is located.
+We may have a situation where Puppet may not have access directly to Centreon, only through a host that is located between the Puppet network and the DMZ where the Centreon is located.
 For these scenarios, you will either have to use a specific host or use the services client that Centreon will monitor.

 # Screencasts